 However, therapies can vary from clinic to clinic.
 Group therapy is almost always included, which allows you to discuss your situation, experiences, and feelings with others in a similar situation.
-You’ll also likely be offered one-to-one sessions with a clinical psychologist or a counsellor, as well as holistic therapies such as sports therapy or art therapy.
+You’ll also likely be offered one-to-one sessions with a clinical psychologist or a counsellor.

 Secondary treatment and cocaine addiction aftercare can help to streamline your recovery and prevent relapse.
 At Help4Addiction, we don’t just wave goodbye when you leave rehab – we will continue to support you.

-You may choose to undergo outpatient therapy, such as group therapy or support groups.
+You may choose to undergo outpatient therapy, such as group therapy or support groups (e.g Alcoholics Anonymous or Cocaine Anonymous).
 Ongoing support is a crucial aspect of cocaine use disorder rehab.

 Nicholas Conn is a leading industry addiction expert who runs the UK’s largest addiction advisory service and is regularly featured in the national press, radio and TV.
 He is the founder and CEO of a drug and alcohol rehab center called Help4addiction, which was founded in 2015.
 He has been clean himself since 2009 and has worked in the Addiction and Rehab Industry for over a decade.
 Nick is dedicated to helping others recover and get treatment for drug and alcohol abuse.
 In 2013, he released a book ‘The Thin White’ line that is available on Amazon.

 Receive a callback, we’re ready to help you get on the road to recovery.

 Don’t hesitate to reach out – we’re here to provide the support you deserve, anytime, day or night.